 Continuity mistake: In the laundry room when Penny is talking to Sheldon, Sheldon takes some time arranging a blue shirt on his plastic laundry folder.
 Then it suddenly turns into a pair of socks, which he folds and then picks up the blue shirt again.
 There was not enough time for him to switch out the shirt for the socks.

-Factual error: Sheldon says the movie Gremlins "baffles" him in regards to the instructions being very clear."Don't feed the gremlins after midnight.
-Don't get the gremlins wet."
-However, these instructions are only for caring of a Mogwai, not gremlins (and the gremlins are formed by Mogwais eating after midnight).
+Factual error: Sheldon says the movie Gremlins "baffles" him in regards to the instructions being very clear."Don't feed the gremlins after midnight."
+However, this instruction is only for caring of a Mogwai, not gremlins (the gremlins are formed by Mogwais eating after midnight).
 Sheldon, of all characters, would not mistake Mogwais for Gremlins and he would know the exact wording of the instructions.

 Factual error: At the very beginning of the episode Leonard says "So you see what you're eating is not technically yogurt because it doesn't have enough live active acidophilus cultures."
 He is implying this is a scientific fact (he's not just giving his opinion on yogurt.)
 But to meet the U.S. standards for yogurt, only the starter cultures Lactobacillus bulgaricus and Streptococcus thermophilus are required, not Lactobacillus acidophilus.
 The presence or absence of L. acidophilus does NOT determine a food's identity as yogurt (which Leonard's line is implying).